 When there is no available slot, the Department will reject the application, but the applicant's name is maintained on the applicable waiting list.
-Applicants placed in the intellectual disability waiver waiting list will be sent form 470-5110, Priority Needs Assessment.
-Applicants placed on the Brain Injury waiver waitlist will be sent form 470-5583 BI Waiver Emergency Needs Assessment.
+Applicants placed in the Intellectual Disability Waiver waiting list will be sent form 470-5110, Priority Needs Assessment.

+Applicants placed on the Brain Injury Waiver waiting list will be sent form 470-5583 BI Waiver Emergency Needs Assessment form.
 If the applicant has emergent or urgent needs, that information should be included on the form and returned to the Department.
 The Department will review the form to determine if the emergent or urgent needs will cause the applicant to be placed higher on the waiting list.